chuv13/vinnymarquez/_posts/2013-03-24-converting-to-orchard-cms.md

 layout: post
 permalink: /blog/2013/03/24/converting-to-orchard-cms/
 category: blog
-#categories:
-#  - Personal
-tags:
-  - asp
-  - cms
-  - dotnet
-  - sharp
-  - software development
+tags: asp cms dotnet csharp software development
 ---
 I created this blog for two reasons: one is for me to have a portfolio/personal space and the other is to practice my web skills (for transitioning from Silverlight back to Web Development using ASP MVC).
 I built my the initial site from the ground up using MVC 3 and has been a proud owner of a totally custom-tailored website.
 From a software development perspective the project was a success because I have fulfilled my own requirements.
 From a product standpoint though, it was actually a failure.
 I hit the ground running with the &#8216;new&#8217; MVC version (3 at the time of the website&#8217;s development) and I got to accomplish the basic features for me to be able to write a blog post.
 The sad thing though is I never really got past those &#8216;basic features&#8217; and the site development stagnated for more than a year.